DeviCatOutlet/devicatoutlet.github.io/arttips.md

 ### How do I continue to develop and get better with my art?
 A way to keep improving is this: with every new piece you want to create, have a look at your last one.
 Take note of what you liked, now take note of what you didn’t like.
-Of the things you didn’t like, make it your goal to improve on that with your new piece.
+Of the things you didn’t like, make it your goal to work on this with your new piece.

 ### How can I stop myself from comparing myself to others?
 In my experience, if I find myself comparing it usually means there's a skillset of mine that I feel I need to develop.
 Whenever I catch myself doing this, instead of thinking negatively about it, I try to think instead, "Wow!
 This is amazing, now how can I go about levelling up my skill in < blank >."
 This could mean I need to develop my skills with perspective and dynamics, shading, color theory, anything.